Dollar General Corporation (DG) Shares Down Despite Recent Market Volatility

 DG’s Market Performance

-DG stock saw a decrease of 1.38% in the past week, with a monthly decline of -3.86% and a quarterly a decrease of -10.11%.
-The volatility ratio for the week is 1.71%, and the volatility levels for the last 30 days are 1.65% for Dollar General Corporation (DG).
-The simple moving average for the last 20 days is -2.09% for DG stock, with a simple moving average of -8.76% for the last 200 days.
+The stock of Dollar General Corporation (DG) has seen a -1.59% decrease in the past week, with a -6.00% drop in the past month, and a -11.29% fall in the past quarter.
+The volatility ratio for the week is 1.55%, and the volatility levels for the past 30 days are at 1.67% for DG.
+The simple moving average for the last 20 days is -2.43% for DG stock, with a simple moving average of -10.41% for the last 200 days.

 Analysts’ Opinion of DG